tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   the manufacturer in the `nameIdentifier` subproperty of `Creator`.

 `Model`
   The name of the model or type of the instrument.
-Unfortunately, as of this writing, the DataCite Schema has no suitable property for that, so you'll need to leave it out.\ [#dc_model]_
+As of this writing, the DataCite Schema has no specific property for that.
+The mapping provided by DataCite suggest to add it as a `Description` with `descriptionType=TechnicalInfo`, see note below.

+  The DataCite property `Description` does not provide a way to include the `modelIdentifier`.
+If the model has a PID and you want to include that, one option would be to additionally add a `RelatedIdentifier` with `relationType=References`.

 `Description`
   A textual description of the device and its capabilities.
 Add as DataCite property `Description` with `descriptionType=Abstract`.

 `InstrumentType`
   A classification of the type of the instrument.
-There is no dedicated property for this in the DataCite Schema, but you may add keywords providing such a classification in the property `Subject`.
+As of this writing, the DataCite Schema has no specific property for that.
+The mapping provided by DataCite suggest to add it as a `Description` with `descriptionType=TechnicalInfo`, see note below.
+An alternative might be to add it as keywords providing such a classification in the `Subject` property.
+The latter might be particularly useful if the instrument type is using terms from a controlled vocabulary, as `Subject` allows to link those terms using the `subjectScheme`, `schemeURI`, and `valueURI` subproperties.

 `MeasuredVariable`
   The variables or physical properties that the instrument measures or observes.
-Unfortunately, the DataCite Schema has no suitable property for that, so you'll need to leave it out.
+As of this writing, the DataCite Schema has no specific property for that.
+The mapping provided by DataCite suggest to add it as a `Description` with `descriptionType=TechnicalInfo`, see note below.

 `Date`
   Relevant events pertaining to this instrument instance.
 Add as